Team207-S2024/team207-s2024/assignments/teamorganization.md

 ## Product Mission Statement

+The mission of the team is to create a sensor-based weather reporting product that is unique, portable, professional, reliable, and user friendly.
+It is something that should be focused on that a person can easily use and install themselves, and is relatively simple to collect data from, along with contingency plans in case things go awry.

 ## Communication Channels

 Table 1: Team Member Communication Modes.
 Note that sensitive information is redacted as this is a public page.